TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-13-how-to-use-ai-without-losing-skills.md

 **The rule:** If the task helps you learn or think, do it yourself (at least sometimes).
 If it's just repetitive work, use AI.

-**The test:** Every time you use AI, ask: "Am I learning something, or just getting an answer?"
+Every time you use AI, ask: "Am I learning something, or just getting an answer?"
 If you're learning, you're good.
 If you're just getting answers without understanding, that's a problem.

 It's not about never using AI - it's about using it in ways that make you BETTER, not ways that make you dependent!
 {{< /dialogue >}}